 2. Different Kinds of Evidence: Peter Balakian’s Black Dog of Fate

 Much has been made of the Common Core’s emphasis on reading informational texts.
 Instead of asking what percentage of our curriculum should include informational texts, how can we find dynamic works of nonfiction that foster inquiry and critical thinking?
 Enter Peter Balakian’s Black Dog of Fate, an astounding work about the Armenian Genocide.
 Balakian brilliantly structures the book to combine personal memoir, history, poetry, and activism in a coherent and moving whole.
 Using different kinds of evidence—historical records, legal documents, and narrative—he creates an absorbing account of this largely-forgotten nightmare of 20th-century history.
-In this workshop, we will look at the compelling interplay between form, genre, and evidence, and how these components contribute to the coherent work of the text.
+In this workshop, we will look at the compelling interplay between form, genre, and evidence, and how these components contribute to the work as a whole.

-Text: Black Dog of Fate by Peter Balakian
+Text: Black Dog of Fate by Peter Balakian (Basic Books, revised edition)

 Workshop Leader: Jeff Berger-White

 3. The Craft of Freedom: Lucretius, Martin Luther, and Writing to Read Theories of God(s)